mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 ## Phase 1 - Before Your Transplant
 <div class="image-placeholder"><p>Image Placeholder: Diagram of the transplant process/timeline with a "you are here" marker on Phase one, or highlighting of some kind.</p></div>

-Phase 1 of your treatment begins when you meet your Outpatient BMT team on or around Day −30 and runs all the way up to the start of your chemotherapy.
+Phase 1 of your treatment begins when you meet your healthcare team on or around Day −30 and continues until the start of your chemotherapy.

 ### Phase 1 - Summary and Checklist
-In this phase you'll make preparations for your transplant; practically, physically and emotionally.
+In this phase you'll make preparations for your transplant: practically, physically and emotionally.
 This will be a very busy time for you and your family.

 Here is a list of things that will happen, and things that you need to do, in Phase 1.
 You can check off items as you go along:

-* Learn about your Transplant - Read this guide in full at least once, along with the accompanying information at the back.
+* **Learn about your transplant** - Read this entire guide at least once, along with the additional information at the back.
-* Make a list of Questions - Make a note of anything that you don't understand about your transplant, anything in the guide that isn't clear, and any other questions you have.
+* **Make a list of questions** - Make a note of anything that you don't understand about your transplant, anything in the guide that isn't clear, and any other questions you have.
-* Meet your Team - Meet your doctor and members of your healthcare team.
-Take this time to ask about your treatment and ask them to answer your questions.
+* **Meet your team** - Meet your doctor and members of your healthcare team.
+Take this time to ask about your treatment and have them answer your questions.
-* Choose a Caregiver - Identify a family member or friend to act as your caregiver.
+* **Choose a caregiver** - Identify a family member or friend to act as your caregiver.
 Make sure they understand what the role entails and give them a copy of this guide.
-Ask them to read the guide in full at least once.
+Ask them to read this guide at least once.
-* Get Financial Clearance - Meet your Financial Counselor and speak to your insurance company.
+* **Get financial clearance** - Meet your Financial Counselor and speak to your insurance company.
 Make sure your outpatient stem cell transplant and medications are covered.
-* Make Decisions about your Fertility - Speak with your healthcare team about your fertility options and take measures to preserve your fertility.
+* **Make decisions about your fertility** - Speak with your healthcare team about your fertility options and take measures to preserve your fertility.
-* Arrange Childcare - Your children cannot stay with you at the hotel or apartment during your outpatient transplant.
+* **Arrange childcare** - Your children cannot stay with you at your hotel or apartment during your outpatient transplant.
 You should make arrangements for them to be cared for while you are receiving your treatment.
-* Arrange Pet Care - Your pets cannot stay with you during your transplant so make arrangements for them.
+* **Arrange pet care** - Your pets cannot stay with you during your transplant so make arrangements for them.
-* Attend Orientation - Attend the online orientation for Outpatient Autologous Stem Cell Transplant patients.
-Ask your BMT Nurse Coordinator for details.
+* **Attend orientation** - Attend the online orientation for outpatient autologous stem cell transplant patients.
+Ask your nurse coordinator for details.
-* Pre-Transplant Evaluation - You'll undergo a series of medical tests.
-Your BMT Nurse Coordinator will talk you through the schedule for these tests.
+* **Pre-transplant evaluation** - You'll undergo a series of medical tests.
+Your nurse coordinator will talk you through the schedule for these tests.
-* Arrange Housing - The BMT Nurse Coordinator will make arrangements for you to stay at a local hotel or apartment and will give you details.
+* **Arrange housing** - Your nurse coordinator will make arrangements for you to stay at a local hotel or apartment and will give you details.
-* Understand Nutrition - Meet with a dietitian to review special dietary requirements and safe food handling
+* **Understand nutrition** - Meet with a dietitian to review special dietary requirements and safe food handling.
-* Learn about the Temperature and Fluid Log - You and your caregiver will be learn how to take your temperature, record how much you drink and how to write this information down in a diary
+* **Learn about the temperature and fluid intake log** - You and your caregiver will learn how to take your temperature, record how much you drink, and how to write this information down in a diary.
-* Social Work Consultation - Meet with a social worker who will explain the psychological, emotional and financial support services offered by the social work team
+* **Social work consultation** - Meet with a social worker who will explain the psychological, emotional and financial support services offered by the social work team.
-* Mobilization - You will give yourself injections of a medication to increase the number of stem cells in your bloodstream
+* **Mobilization** - You will give yourself injections of a medication to increase the number of stem cells in your bloodstream.
-* Harvesting - You will visit our blood donor and your stem cells will be harvested from your bloodstream
+* **Harvesting** - You will visit our Blood Donor Room and your stem cells will be harvested from your bloodstream
-* Have your Catheter Inserted - You will visit our interventional radiology department and a central venous catheter will be inserted into your chest wall
+* **Have your catheter inserted** - You will visit our Interventional Radiology Department and a central venous catheter will be inserted into your chest wall.
-* Learn Catheter Care - A nurse will show you and your caregiver how to look after your catheter, change dressings etc.
+* **Learn catheter care** - A nurse will show you and your caregiver how to care for your catheter, change your dressings dressings etc.

 <p class="outstanding">This will be a checkable list - circles where the patient and the caregiver can check-off items.
 We need to validate this list and add anything else we think is relevant.</p>

 ### Meeting Your Team
 On or around Day −30 you'll meet with your attending physician and other members of your healthcare team.
-Your attending physician will explain the type of treatment you'll undergo and will talk through the likely treatment plan.
+Your attending physician will explain the type of treatment you'll undergo and will walk you through your likely treatment plan.
 The treatment plan is the specific plan for your treatment that takes into account your disease, overall health and other factors.
-The treatment plan will be refined as you undergo pre-transplant tests.
+Your healthcare team will update the treatment plan as you undergo pre-transplant tests.

 <p class="question">I don't have a great understanding of this.
 I know that there is an initial meet and greet and then a more detailed follow up - but that sometimes they are the same meeting.
 A little insight would be greatly appreciated.</p>

 ### Choosing Your Caregiver
 One of the most important steps as you prepare for your transplant is choosing your caregiver.
 This person is usually a family member or a close friend and will be an important part of your healthcare team.
-Your caregiver will be responsible for a lot of the day to day medical, practical, emotional support you need during your outpatient transplant.
+Your caregiver will be responsible for a lot of the day-to-day medical, practical, and emotional support you need during your outpatient transplant.

-Your caregiver will receive specific instructions from the healthcare team about their responsibilities.
-Some of these responsibilities include:
+Your caregiver will receive specific instructions from your healthcare team about their responsibilities.
+Some of these responsibilities will include:

 #### Medical Support
-* Gathering information from the healthcare team
+* Gathering information from your healthcare team
 * Caring for your catheter
 * Making sure you take your medications and keeping a written record of when you take your medications
 * Taking your temperature every 4 hours while you are awake and keeping a written record of your temperature